 In 2007, ICANN reported that an estimated 35% of reported domain names with bad data were corrected, suspended, or no longer registered.
 An additional 28% of domains with clearly bad information were not changed.
 For the remaining 37% of reported domains, the WHOIS data was without obvious errors.

 Given the prevalence of inaccuracy found in 2010, the significant drop in WDPRS in the same year is of concern.
 However, the follow up (measured by ICANN Compliance Team’s indicator of “registrars terminated or non-renewed”) has improved.
 26% of terminations/non-renewals since 2007 reference WHOIS Non-compliance.
-While the improvement is positive, the low overall numbers of interventions relating to data accuracy are a totally inadequate response to the high levels of inaccurate data in WHOIS.
+While the improvement is positive, the low overall numbers of interventions relating to data accuracy are unlikely to make a significant improvement in the levels of inaccurate data in WHOIS.